MIvanchev/static-wine32/README.md

 the source code of the dependencies to your machine.
 They will be copied into the Docker image when we start building.

-3. In `Dockerfile`, set the following variables:
+3. In `Dockerfile`, search for the following variables and set them as follows:
 * `PLATFORM=<your CPU's architecture>`: see the available values for the `-march` option of GCC here https://gcc.gnu.org/onlinedocs/gcc/x86-Options.html and set to the value that matches your CPU's architecture, i.e. `broadwell` for the